Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 First step consists in selecting the area of interest and the stack of images covering it to be processed.
 To do so:

 * Select the data collection to be addressed in the EO Data button (InSAR Search, Sentinel-1, ERS, ENVISAT).
 * Select the area on the map by using the polygon or square buttons.
 In the "Search Form" (loupe button) a temporal selection and specification about other search parameters can be done.
 The images must have the same "Orbit Direction" and the same track.
+It is important to select those images who present a significant degree of frame overlapping being sure that the AOI is fully covered by all of them.
 * Choose the set of images to be processed on the "Current search result" section.
 A minimum number of 25 images are required.
 The selected list of images can be drop to the "Feature Basket" section and be saved as a "Data Package".
 This option is recommended in order to avoid performing the same image search again.

 .. figure:: assets/tuto_fastvel_1.png
     :figclass: align-center
         :width: 750px
         :align: center